By Skip Munger | News of the Force

 [Editor’s Note: In the summer of 2015, convicted felon, Capt Randall Cason was an instructor at the Hawk Mountain Ranger School for cadets in Pennsylvania.
-Convicted felons seem to be common in the CAP.]
+Convicted felons are common in the Civil Air Patrol.]

 On four occasions under the administration of Civil Air Patrol (CAP) National Commander Gen Amy S. Courter, someone has informed NOTF about a CAP member who is a convicted felon.